nclarius/KWin-window-geometry-scripts/swap-left-right/README.md

 # Swap Left and Right

-Extension for KDE’s window manager to add a keyboard shortcut to swap the windows tiled to the left and right halves of the screen.
+Extension for KDE’s window manager to add keyboard shortcuts to swap the windows tiled to the left and right or top and bottom halves of the screen.

 ![screenshot](.img/screenshot.gif)